Getting started with a walking or running plan

-You don’t need to travel anywhere to do it.
+You don’t need to travel anywhere to do it, either.
 Most people can find a suitable route out their front door.

-And unless you have mobility issues, you can start immediately (though if you have circulatory, respiratory, or weight issues, check with your doctor before getting started).
+And unless you have mobility issues, you can start immediately.
+If you have circulatory, respiratory, or weight issues, check with your doctor before getting started.

 Our advice for taking your first steps:

 Start slow.
 Start at a pace that feels good to you.
 If you find yourself laboring to breathe or sweating profusely, dial it back.
 You’re doing this for your health, sure, but you’re also out to have fun.